Rubén Pérez (footballer, born 1989)

-Rubén Salvador Pérez del Mármol (born 26 April 1989) is a Spanish professional footballer who plays for Super League Greece club Panathinaikos as a defensive midfielder.
+Rubén Salvador Pérez del Mármol (born 26 April 1989) is a Spanish professional footballer who plays as a defensive midfielder for Super League Greece club A.E.
+Kifisia.

 Club career

 Atlético Madrid

 Pérez was born in Écija, Andalusia.
 Having arrived at Atlético Madrid's youth system at age 13, he made his debut for the first team on 15 May 2010 in a 0–3 home loss against Getafe CF, replacing another youth product, the injured Borja.

 On 25 July 2010, as part of the transfer of Filipe Luís to the Colchoneros, Pérez was loaned to fellow La Liga club Deportivo de La Coruña for two seasons, He made his debut for the Galicians on 12 September, playing 80 minutes in the 0–0 draw at Sevilla FC.